wymeditor/wymeditor/docs/wymeditor_development/testing_wymeditor.rst

 If tests fail, an error will be output.

-Running with Various Versions of jQuery
+Running with various versions of jQuery
 ---------------------------------------

 The QUnit test suite can be run with various versions of jQuery.